 Among the different species, the olive ridley turtle is the most abundant.
 So, if you go looking for turtles, this is the one you’ll most likely come across.
 Though still endangered, its larger population is due to mass nesting events that are called “arribadas.”
 These take place in Mexico, Nicaragua, Costa Rica, and Panama.

-Female olive ridleys nest one to three times during the nesting season, producing clutches of around 100 eggs each time.
-According to the National Oceanic and Atmospheric Administration (NOAA), 450,000 olive ridley turtles nest in Mexico each year.
-Meanwhile, 600,000 of them lay their eggs in Costa Rica annually, particularly on the beaches of Nancite and Ostional.
+Wanna know another really interesting fact about the species?
+The female olive ridleys nest one to three times during the nesting season.
+The result?
+Producing clutches of around 100 eggs each time!
+That can be a lot!
+According to the NOAA, 450,000 olive ridley turtles nest in Mexico every 12 months.
+Meanwhile, 600,000 of them lay their eggs in Costa Rica yearly, in particular at the seashores of Nancite and Ostional.
+That’s why it’s so crucial to take care of them and save their eggs from theft.

-Other beaches where you can spot sea turtles are Tortuguero in Costa Rica, Jiquilisco Bay in El Salvador, and Monterrico in Guatemala.
-Additionally, you may want to look into La Flor Wildlife Refuge in San Juan del Sur, Nicaragua, near where we work.
+But that’s not all.
+Are you looking for more places to spot ‘em?
+Tortuguero in Costa Rica, Jiquilisco Bay in El Salvador, and Monterrico in Guatemala.
+If you want even more, we got you covered!
+La Flor Wildlife Refuge in San Juan del Sur, Nicaragua, near where we work, it’s a great place to spot them.

 How To Recognize an Olive Ridley Sea Turtle